snowflakedb/ArcticTraining/docs/config.rst

 .. autopydantic_model:: arctic_training.config.data.DataConfig

 .. note::
    If ``data.max_length`` is not set in your configuration, it will be automatically set to the value of ``model.config.max_position_embeddings`` (if available) from the HuggingFace model config.
-If your model config does not have this attribute, you must set ``max_length`` manually to avoid errors with long sequences.
+If your model config does not have this attribute, you must set ``max_length`` manually to avoid errors with sequence lengths, which are longer than what the model was built to handle.

 .. autopydantic_model:: arctic_training.config.logger.LoggerConfig